Device Forts: Initial phase, 1539–1543

-Second phase, 1544–47
+Second phase, 1544–1547

 Henry moved back onto the offensive in Europe in 1543, allying himself with Spain against France once again.
 Despite Henry's initial successes around Boulogne in northern France, King Charles and Francis made peace in 1544, leaving England exposed to an invasion by France, backed by her allies in Scotland.
 In response Henry issued another device in 1544 to improve the country's defences, particularly along the south coast.
 Work began on Southsea Castle in 1544 on Portsea Island to further protect the Solent, and on Sandown Castle the following year on the neighbouring Isle of Wight.
 Brownsea Castle in Dorset was begun in 1545, and Sharpenrode Bulwark was built opposite Hurst Castle from 1545 onwards.

 The French invasion emerged in 1545, when Admiral Claude d'Annebault crossed the Channel and arrived off the Solent with 200 ships on 19 July.
 Henry's fleet made a brief sortie, before retreating safely behind the protective fortifications.
 Annebault landed a force near Newhaven, during which Camber Castle may have fired on the French fleet, and on 23 July they landed four detachments on the Isle of Wight, including a party that took the site of Sandown Castle, which was still under construction.
 The French expedition moved further on along the coast on 25 July, bringing an end to the immediate invasion threat.
 Meanwhile, on 22 July the French had carried out a raid at Seaford, and Camber Castle may have seen action against the French fleet.
 A peace treaty was agreed in June 1546, bringing an end to the war.
 By the time that Henry died the following year, in total the huge sum of £376,000 had been spent on the Device projects.

 Architects and engineers

 Some of the Device Forts were designed and built by teams of English engineers.
 The master mason John Rogers was brought back from his work in France and worked on the Hull defences, while Sir Richard Lee, another of the King's engineers from his French campaigns, may have been involved in the construction of Sandown and Southsea; the pair were paid the substantial sums of £30 and £36 a year respectively.
-Sir Richard Morris, the Master of Ordnance, and James Needham, the Surveyor of the King's Works, led on the defences along the Thames.
+Sir Richard Morris, the Master of Ordnance, and James Nedeham, the Surveyor of the King's Works, led on the defences along the Thames.
 The efforts of the Hampton Court Palace architectural team, under the leadership of the Augustinian canon, Richard Benese, contributed to the high-quality construction and detailing seen in many of Henry's Device projects.

 Henry himself took a close interest in the design of the fortifications, sometimes overruling his technical advisers on particular details.
 Southsea Castle, for example, was described by the courtier Sir Edmund Knyvet as being "of his Majesty's own device", which typically indicated that the King had taken a personal role in its design.
 The historian Andrew Saunders suspects that Henry was "probably the leading and unifying influence behind the fortifications".